VardaanThapa/minimal_jekyll_theme/index.md

 There should be whitespace between paragraphs.
 We recommend including a README, or a file with information about your project.

-# Project 1
+# Vardaan Thapa

-Fraud detection
+Hello everyone!

 ## Project 2